 Use a metal spatula to break up the plant-based ground meat so that it cooks into bite-sized crumbles.

 Step 2: Chop up poblano peppers (removing the seeds) on a cutting board.
-We are going to cook these separately with vegan cream cheese to make a creamy pepper layer in this casserole!
+We will cook these separately with vegan cream cheese to make a creamy pepper layer in this casserole!

 Step 3: Cook the meat over medium heat.
 Stir occasionally and continue to break up the meat into smaller pieces as it cooks.